The Executive Committee of Senate

 Maryka Van Niekerk

-Faculty Officer: Humanities Faculty
+Faculty Manager: Humanities Faculty

-Maryka van Niekerk serves as the Faculty Coordinator at Cornerstone Institute, where she is dedicated to supporting faculty members and ensuring a seamless academic experience for staff and students.
+Maryka van Niekerk serves as the Faculty Manager at Cornerstone Institute, where she is dedicated to supporting faculty members and ensuring a seamless academic experience for staff and students.
 With a passion for education and a friendly, approachable nature, she strives to create a positive and collaborative environment.
 Her role involves coordinating faculty activities, assisting with academic operations, and enhancing the learning experience.
 Maryka enjoys working closely with students and educators to foster a dynamic and supportive academic community.

-Maryka van Niekerk serves as the Faculty Coordinator at Cornerstone Institute, where she is dedicated to supporting faculty members and ensuring a seamless academic experience for staff and students.
+Maryka van Niekerk serves as the Faculty Manager at Cornerstone Institute, where she is dedicated to supporting faculty members and ensuring a seamless academic experience for staff and students.
 With a passion for education and a friendly, approachable nature, she strives to create a positive and collaborative environment.
 Her role involves coordinating faculty activities, assisting with academic operations, and enhancing the learning experience.
 Maryka enjoys working closely with students and educators to foster a dynamic and supportive academic community.